robotAstray/quantum-runner/README.md

 ## Gameplay Startegy

-- Your goal is to ?? after tunneling through many barriers.
+- The goal is to collect as many coins as possible and make them count.
+Remember, a collapse destroys all runners except one, and only the coins belonging to that particular runner are saved.
+Therefore, try to hit collapse sites with rich runners frequently to avoid losses.

 - Manage your runners efficiently to gather resources and coins, do not let them fall of of the Tunneling Bounce Universe or collide with obstacles!